Travel.State.Gov > Intercountry Adoption > Adoption Process > Before You Adopt > Health Considerations

 The type and quality of available medical information about a child can vary greatly between countries.
 Your adoption service provider should provide you with as much information as possible about the health of a particular child, but it will not be able to guarantee that the information is complete or up-to-date.
 Typically, the information about a child eligible for adoption will be more comprehensive from Convention countries than from non-Convention countries.

-If you are adopting a child from a Convention country, your accredited adoption service provider is responsible for providing you with an English-language translation of the child's medical records as part of the “Article 16 report.”
-The Article 16 report is prepared by a competent authority in the child’s Convention country of origin and includes the child’s psychological, social, and medical history, in addition to medical records.
+If you are adopting a child from a Convention country, your adoption service provider is responsible for providing you with an English-language translation of the child's medical records as part of the “Article 16 report.”
+The Article 16 report is prepared by a competent authority in the child’s Convention country of origin and includes, among other things, the child’s psychological, social, and medical history, in addition to medical records.
 Your accredited adoption service provider will provide this information to you no later than two weeks before you are asked to accept or decline a referral.

 Accredited adoption service providers must make reasonable efforts to obtain available information, including the following: